ippontech/blog-usa/posts/hey-this-looks-familiar-front-end-development-for-back-end-engineers.md

 }
 ```

 We don't need to put `getTemperatureString` within `getInnerHTML` for any reason having to do with scope; I've simply placed it there because it isn't needed elsewhere.
-With our special handling in our `getTemperatureString` method, we now see what we expect for the special case value of `0` for temperature.
+With our special handling in our `getTemperatureString` function, we now see what we expect for the special case value of `0` for temperature.

 ![Page output with updated conditional logic, with the zero-degree card rendering as expected.](../images/2022/02/fed4bees2-updated-conditional-logic.png)